g-l-i-t-c-h-o-r-s-e/mUhGuI/README.md

 Basically were just misinterpreting data, which in my opinion can be a glitch :p Anywhore uncompressed formats work the best together, different pixel formats can spice things up, too.
+Let your i m a g i n a t i o n run wild.

 Because I suck, I don't remember the exact combination for this one, but check it out.